n00bytes/Script-to-Go/README.md

  https://github.com/michenriksen/aquatone

 # Or install them using the installation script.
-In progress........
-* Installation script
-* Option to use amaas and subfinder config file for better result.
+* Installation script, make sure to run the install.sh as root.